My usual routine and teaching methodologies are not working to engage students effectively.

 To create a classroom environment across all primary schools in Punjab, Pakistan, where teachers are delivering purposeful, engaging, and inclusive lessons.

-Pakistan is underperforming against all global education indicators.
-The current quality of classroom teaching in government schools, especially primary schools, lacks the engagement and skills to deliver 21st-century education.
-We aimed to improve this by strengthening the capacity of professional development in the Punjab education department (QAED) and increasing the effectiveness of 250,000 primary school teachers.
-Our unique Teaching for Success approach and global track record in teacher development ideally positioned us to support the region in this goal.
+Pakistan was underperforming against all global educational indicators.
+The quality of classroom teaching in government schools, especially primary schools, lacked the engagement and skills to deliver 21st-century education.
+We aimed to improve this by strengthening the capacity of professional development in the Punjab education department (QAED) to improve the effectiveness of 200,000 primary school teachers.
+Our unique Teaching for Success approach and global track record in teacher development ideally positioned us to support the region on this goal.

 The delivery approach alongside the government delivery partner, the QAED, was driven by beneficiary needs, a strong evidence-base, and a regular review of delivery activities.
 For example, our original face-to-face cascade training has improved by integrating mentoring, peer-to-peer collaboration, and digital resources.
 The Edmodo social learning platform for professional development and the Aptis English proficiency tests have increased overall teacher quality whilst developing English language abilities.
 Monthly control checks are also carried out, alongside improving our systems for validating master trainers.
 We also review the quality of training and aim to gain greater involvement of headteachers in the programme.

-Through high-quality and needs-based work in partnership with provincial education ministries, we are developing trust for our organisation and, by extension, the UK.
-We are also working towards our wider vision in English and education that good English teaching helps people to study, work and develop careers and confidence.
-Improving access to and attainment through English education is a key contributor to the development of the English profession worldwide.
-Through PEELI we provide consultancy opportunities for UK academics and UK goods and services (such as Iris Connect) to deliver expertise.
+Through high-quality and needs-based work in partnership with provincial education ministries, we developed trust in our organisation and, by extension, the UK.
+We worked towards our wider vision in English and education, that good English teaching helps people to study, work, and to develop careers and confidence.
+Improving access to and attainment through English education was a key contributor to the development of the English profession worldwide.
+Through PEELI we provided consultancy opportunities for UK academics and UK goods and services, such as Iris Connect, to deliver expertise.